Fungal Ecology from the Sea to the Sky

 The total value of these information-packed fourteen weeks of training, support, and resources could easily cost over $3,000 at other institutions!

-Ways to JoinYou can sign up for this course at any time as enrollment will be ongoing once the course goes live on July 9, 2019.
+Ways to JoinYou can sign up for this course at any time as enrollment is ongoing.
 To register, simply sign up at the link below.
-Prior to the start of the course, you will receive registration information to set up your account on the MYCOLOGOS Courses Portal, where the videos and other course content will be made available.
+Within 1–2 business days, you will receive registration information to set up your account on the MYCOLOGOS Courses Portal, where the videos and other course content will be made available, and on the MYCOLOGOS Community Forum, where you can share ideas and research with your class peers.

 You will then have access to the course's contents for a full year, during which time you can engage with the material and the associated projects and assignments at your own pace.